chronoxor/projects/README.md

 * Linux
 * [GIT](https://git-scm.com/)

-#How to clone and update?
+#How to clone, refresh and update?

 ## Clone all repositories